arthurdurlesteau/python-demo/README.md

 - This script assumes that the CSV documents contain textual data, and it counts words based on spaces and punctuation.
 You can further customize the word extraction process if needed.

+- You should have installed next tool/apps:
+  - docker
+  - docker-compose
+  - kubectl
+  - minikube (additionaly)
+  - make
+  - python
+  - pip
 Feel free to customize and use this script for your specific document analysis needs.